csalvaggio/camera/README.md

 Non-Standard Modules
 * gphoto2

-   * Make sure the gphoto2 command-line program and library are installed on your machine.
+   * Make sure the gphoto2 command-line program and library are installed on your machine
    * Install the Python gphoto2 binding ...

          pip3 install gphoto2